FAQs about PSI Certificate Trainings

 Q: Are all PSI training sessions open for public registration?

 A: Most PSI Trainings are open to the public and include participants from any location, unless the local host group requests that the training is restricted to specific attendees, e.g., residents of their state.
-If you want to bring a training to your location and wish to include attendees from other areas, we will advertise it on website and email.

 Q: How do I get the most up-to-date information about upcoming training events?
 Do you have any scheduled this year?